WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 Free style data.
 Data properties do not affect the HTML rendition of the article.

 In the PSV rendition, data properties are added as attributes to the component tag.
-This is supported for the controls specified in the [generic UI controls](#generic-ui-controls) section.
+This is supported for a specific set of property control types: select, checkbox, radio, text, textarea, url, time, colorPicker and slider.
 Attributes are prefixed with `data-prop-`.
 For example, a property named `country` with value `Netherlands`, would result in attribute:

 ```
 data-prop-country="Netherlands"